from beginner to advanced and everything inbetween

 Our recreational classes have been developed to give the students a solid base in athleticism, increasing their strength, flexibility, speed, balance, coordination, power and discipline.
 Using gymnastics as the teaching tool, students will learn base skills that they can continue to build upon to broaden their athletic abilities.

-Within the category of Recreational Classes, we offer High School Gymnastics classes, Boys Recreational Gymnastics classes, and even an Intro to Cheer class!
+Within the category of Recreational Classes, we offer Middle School Gymnastics classes (ages 11-13), High School Gymnastics classes (ages 14-18), and Boys Recreational Gymnastics classes.

 Our preschool classes are designed to provide your child with movement exploration and exercise in a fun and positive environment!
 Our lesson plans have specifically selected movements and skills which will enhance your child’s physical development as well as their cognitive development.